 2.1 Establishment

-A focus group is established to help advance the work of ITU-T study groups.
+A focus group is established to address a well-scoped topic that directly advances the work of ITU-T study groups.

-To justify the establishment of a focus group, the following basic criteria shall be fulfilled to their full extent:
+To justify the establishment of a focus group, the following criteria shall be fulfilled to their full extent:

-• There is a significant interest in the subject and a need to help advance the work of the ITU-T study groups
+• There is a significant interest in a subject and a timely need to help advance the work of the ITU-T study groups.
+Because the work of the ITU-T study groups is to prepare Recommendations with a view to standardizing telecommunications on a worldwide basis, the subject should have a broad level of industry interest, market relevance and anticipated interest for international standardization.

-• The subject is not already addressed by work underway in ITU-T study groups, or cannot be currently handled by a study group
+• The subject is not already addressed by work underway in ITU-T study groups or other focus groups, or cannot be currently handled by a study group.

-• There should normally be at least four members (i.e., Member States, or Sector Members from different Member States) who commit to actively support the new focus group.
+• There should be at least four entities (i.e. Member States, Sector Members, Associates of the parent group or Academia) from different countries who commit to actively support the new focus group.

+• The subject is not better addressed through another type of appropriate mechanism (e.g. a joint coordination activity, a correspondence group or a new Question).

 Attention should be paid to distinguishing between the following two situations:

 a) Topic is within the mandate of one study group

-When the terms of reference of the focus group fall within the mandate of a single study group, that study group has the necessary authority to approve the formation of a focus group and become its parent group (see clause 2.1.1), provided that the chairman of this study group consults with the chairmen of all possibly impacted study groups.
+When the terms of reference of the focus group fall within the mandate of a single study group, that study group has the necessary authority to approve the formation of a focus group and become its parent group (see clause 2.1.1), provided that the chair of this study group consults with the chairs of all possibly impacted study groups.
 If there is any doubt that all the topics fall under the responsibility and mandate of only this study group, the decision of such an establishment should be referred to TSAG.

 b) Topic is within the mandate of multiple study groups

 When the terms of reference of the focus group fall within the mandate of multiple study groups, TSAG has the necessary authority to approve the formation of a focus group (see clause 2.1.2) and to become its parent group or appoint a study group as the parent group.
+TSAG shall consult the lead study group on the topic, if any (see 2.1.5 of [b-WTSA Res.
+1]).

 The study group or TSAG, when receiving the written contribution, should check to see which study group could best address the proposed activity for the focus group.
-The study group dealing with the proposal for a focus group that contains topics felt as potentially falling under the responsibility and mandate of one or more other study groups remains responsible for the consultation with the other relevant study group chairmen and for informing TSAG and the Director of TSB.
+The study group dealing with the proposal for a focus group that contains topics felt as potentially falling under the responsibility and mandate of one or more other study groups remains responsible for the consultation with the other relevant study group chairs, and for informing TSAG and the Director of TSB.
 The whole procedure for consultation should be kept responsive and fast by using, as often as possible, consultation of relevant parties by e-mail and teleconferencing tools, rather than physical meetings.

-In all cases, the Director of TSB and the chairman of TSAG are to be kept duly advised during the establishment procedure.
+In all cases, the Director of TSB and the chair of TSAG are to be kept duly advised during the establishment procedure.

-The establishment of a focus group and its first meeting will be announced according to clause 12 by the Director of TSB in cooperation with the parent group.
+The establishment of a focus group and its first meeting will be announced according to clause 3.5 by the Director of TSB in cooperation with the parent group.